myb-project/mybee-qt/docs/en/myb-qt-cbsd-local.md

-# Operating mode N1: local, via CBSD interpreter
+# Mode N1: local, via CBSD interpreter

 This mode allows you to run virtual machines locally on those platforms where the [CBSD](https://github.com/cbsd/cbsd) software is installed.
 At the moment, these are platforms based on Linux, FreeBSD, XigmaNAS, DragonflyBSD and TrueNAS CORE.